daphne-eu/daphne/doc/GettingStarted.md

 If you're running/compiling DAPHNE from a container you'll most probably **_*_**not**_*_** need to set these environment variables (unless you have reason to customize your setup - then it is assumed that you know what you are doing).

+When using a Python virtual environment (venv), it utilizes its own specific Python version and doesn't rely on the system's global Python.
+For everything to run properly in the virutal environment, both 'numpy' and 'sympy' modules need to be installed within it.

 ### Running the Tests

 ```bash